The Bankrate promise

 Recent college grads will have more bargaining power

-Because of the labor shortage, employers are bending over backward to woo candidates and fill vacancies.
+Because of the continued labor shortage in some sectors (think food service, hospitality, and healthcare), employers are bending over backward to woo candidates and fill vacancies.
 This, in turn, has put recent graduates in a better position to negotiate their wages and get more perks than in previous years.

-According to ZipRecruiter’s report, a great number of employers are welcoming workers with generous fringe benefits, including:
+A number of employers in these areas are competing against one another to hire workers with generous fringe benefits, including:

 - 401(k) matching.